The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

 The performance is again quite satisfactory, for a 25\%-75\% split of training versus validation (the machine has only seen 1/4 of the data!) and we have the various accuracy measures for the 3 above methods as

 In the above, the error bars come from repetition over 100 random samples, the dashes for the RMS and $R^2$ are because these are only defined for continuous variables, and $\omega_{\pm}$ give the Wilson confidence interval.
 Moreover, we have put in bold face the best performance.
+Recently, a systematic study using the so-called Google Inception CNN was carried out \cite{Erbin:2020srm,Erbin:2020srm} on the CICYs and accuracies in the vicinity of 99\% has been achieved.

 Reassured by the prediction based only on 1/4 of seen data, the learning curves for the above 3 different methods are presented in Figure \ref{f:hodgeCICY}.
 We see that interestingly the SVM seems to be the best performer, quite quickly reaching 90\% accuracy.
 For reference, we also demonstrate, in Figure \ref{f:CICYchannel}, the comparative performance amongst the 3 methods at 20\% seen training data, for each of the 20 values of $h^{1,1}$, checked against the 80\% unseen validation data.
 We recall from Figure \ref{f:cicydis} that the distribution for $h^{1,1}$ is approximately Gaussian, peaked at 7, for CICYs.